My Approach to Helping

-My orientation is psychodynamic and relational, though I use cognitive behavioral techniques as needed, as well as elements of an existential approach to psychotherapy.
+My orientation is psychodynamic, though I use cognitive behavioral techniques as needed, as well as elements of an existential approach to psychotherapy.

 My identity as therapist is shaped by my own rich life experiences.
-I am a European who through a previous career in fashion has lived in several different countries before coming to New York.
-I studied acting and have had exposure to the art world.
+I am a European with a previous career in fashion and acting who has lived in several different countries before coming to New York.
+I studied acting, writing, and have had exposure to the art world.
 All this has given me an open-mindedness and understanding of the role of class, race and gender in people's lives that cannot be taught in universities.
-I truly enjoy working with diverse people, including many international clients.
-In addition to this I have had experience working in various hospital settings, including working with couples at a sexuality clinic, as well as with young adults in university counseling centers.
+I truly enjoy working with diverse people and discovering the richness of each person's life story. - I have had professional experience working in various hospital settings, including with couples at a sexuality clinic, as well as with young adults in university counseling centers.

 What I Love about Being a Psychotherapist

 I love my profession because each person I meet is different and has their very own rich and complex story.
 Each day I keep learning about the power of humans to defy difficult life circumstances and overcome obstacles.
 I consider this a great privilege.